yojoecapital/notes/CS-585 Natural Language Processing/3-Information-Theory-Review.md

 $$

 - where $n$ is the length of the sequence
-- ==perplexity== is the inverse of the probability of the sequence under the model
+- **perplexity** is the inverse of the probability of the sequence under the model

 ## Conditional Entropy